 Although we're eager to return and can't wait to welcome people back to the gallery, before we reopen we need to put safeguards in place.
 We're working on this process now and following government guidelines to ensure our visitors, staff and volunteers can be safe when we re-open.

 The health and safety of our visitors, staff, and volunteers remain our priority.
-The Whitworth is part of and supported by The University of Manchester, and we'll be re-opening in line with the University's guidelines and working with cultural venues in the city to do this as soon as possible in September.
+The Whitworth is part of and supported by The University of Manchester, and we are re-opening in line with the University's guidelines and working with cultural venues in the city to do this as soon as possible.
 In the meantime, Whitworth Park remains open.

 Please check back here and follow us on social media for regular updates.

 Caring for the health and wellbeing of our visitors, staff and volunteers is our priority.
 Following careful consideration and advice from Public Health England on the coronavirus (COVID-19) pandemic, we will remain closed until further notice.